kartikmodi25/Grow-Simplee/README.md

 To run the application, run the commant *go run main.go*, Make sure the main.go file is on the cwd.

-Make sure to change the enviornment variables in .env file according to your local configurations.
+Make sure to change the enviornment variables according to your local configurations.

 API Documentation: https://docs.google.com/document/d/1G2XkiBG61FWn67sFQ73y7Rh2hZdF9eUtVTlJyeLvhdw/edit?usp=sharing